-For barley, the P.E.I. seeded acreage is declining.
-2018 GEC purchases to date are just over 14,000 metric tonnes.
-Yields were reported as average.
+For barley, the P.E.I. seeded acreage increased in 2019.
+GEC growers reported decent quality and average yields for 2019.
 Feed barley is in demand.
-Prices have remained in the $220.00-$225.00 range peaking at $235.00 per metric tonne in June 2018.
-Given the increasing numbers of local breweries, interest in malting barley continues although this is a niche market.
-GEC will continue sales to large customers throughout the winter season as product becomes available.
+Prices have remained in the $255.00 range since mid November 2019.
+Given the decrease in available local and, high quality corn, the local feed barley basis is expected to remain strong.
+The GEC will actively compete for farm stored product this year and, continue sales to customers, large and small throughout the winter season as local product becomes available.
 Quality criteria are now permanent parameters in assessing the price of a suitable grain.
-It follows therefore, that two row barley varieties are favoured in the regional market place.
+It follows therefore, that two row barley varieties are favored in the regional market place.

-Approximately 1529 metric tonnes of oats were purchased by GEC and delivered to all three elevator locations.
-Prices now exceed $ 215.00 up from $190.00 last January 2018.
-The national seeded acreage for oats has stabilized.
+Decent quality feed grade oats were purchased by GEC and delivered to all three elevator locations this year.
+Prices now exceed $ 230.00 up from $190.00 in January 2019.
+The national seeded acreage for oats is recovering once again this year.
 Maintaining quality for the local market will continue to be a challenge.
-However, plans are underway to find more lucrative oat markets Higher freight costs and quality parameters such as colour have tended to keep P.E.I. out of these higher value food markets.
+Higher freight costs and, parameters such as colour have tended to keep P.E.I. out of higher value food markets.
 From the point of view of crop rotation, oats is still a good choice.
-Growers are working to improve overall crop quality but high shipping cost remains as an issue.
+Growers are working to improve overall crop quality but high out of province shipping cost remains as an issue.

-This past year, for GEC at least, there was greater export competition with more local buyers and aggressive truck freight rates available.
+This past year, for GEC at least, there was greater export competition with more local buyers and aggressive truck backhauls available.
 On the other hand, out of Province dockage and grading at time and location of delivery remain as issues.
-GEC is trying s to maintain a viable vessel program and would like to offer a second vessel option next year.
+GEC was forced to terminate its vessel program this year due to difficulties in acquiring a vessel and handling equipment and lower delivered sales volumes.
 Volume and price are important.
-Stronger grower prices have buffered the losses of the local livestock sector over time.
+Stronger grower prices are to be expected if trade tensions de escalate.